Spector, Caldwell, Davies, Robinson

 Neil Warnock - who was absent for the game last week as illness swept through the Leeds squad - will be without Jerome Thomas who returned to West Brom following a loan spell but midfielder Rudy Austin has now returned to full fitness.

-Sam Byram (knee) and Lee Peliter (groin) have recently returned to fitness for the Whites after recent spells on the sidelines and will be available.
+Sam Byram (knee) and Lee Peltier (groin) have recently returned to fitness for the Whites after recent spells on the sidelines and will be available.

 |DID YOU KNOW?|

-- Birmingham has finished runners-up in FA Cup on two occasions, in 1931 and 1956.
+- Birmingham have finished runners-up in FA Cup on two occasions, in 1931 and 1956.

-- Leeds, however, has won the competition once (1972) and been beaten finalists three times.
+- Leeds, however, have won the competition once (1972) and been beaten finalists three times.
+They are 150/1 to win the FA Cup this season with bet365.

 - The Blues are just five points off the bottom three in the Championship, having suffered a huge number of injuries recently.